Skip to main content

 Your address needs to be updated so you are voting in the right races, and also so you are assigned to the proper polling precinct for Election Day.
 Your voter status should say “Active,” not “Inactive.”

 If they aren’t, you can easily update it by contacting your county’s supervisor of elections office.
-You can find your county’s website HERE.
+You can find your county’s elections office website HERE.
 Both of these things can also be updated at a polling place, but it is better to do it before you vote.

-If you know you registered to vote, but you can’t get your voter information to come up, call your supervisor of elections office.
+If you know you registered to vote but you can’t get your voter information to come up, call your supervisor of elections office.
 If your political party is not accurate, you also need to contact your supervisor of elections.

 [RELATED: Want to vote in the presidential election in Florida?
 How to register and make sure you are eligible | In college?
 Here’s how to vote in the presidential election in Florida ]